“GREGORY: Did you ever notice how we don’t tell family stories anymore?from: the short story ‘My Life as a Bird‘ c1996.

 by Charles deLint

 My Mom’s family were clannish.
-Always on hand, a member of that, friends of everyone, known for their humour and loved for their open-minds and gentle souls.
+Always on hand, a member of that, friends of everyone, known for their humour and open-minds.

 However, at the Dundas picnic I went to a couple of weeks ago, I learned an important lesson – you can’t always rely on ‘things your Mother says’.
 Case in point – the story I was told about the Dundas’, which were my GrandmaD’s Mom’s family, that there were 3 brothers that came over from Ireland together.
 Not true, in fact, it was three brothers that got together and started the annual Dundas Picnic every year, held in the same small hamlet for 104 years, located outside London.
 There were 8 children in fact that came over with their parents in the early decades of the 1800’s.